Anirvan19/PClub_Secy_Task/README.md

 ![image](https://github.com/Anirvan19/PClub_Secy_Task/assets/152109169/61a06380-65ee-4dc0-bdd9-c95fac297656)

 ## FLAG-5
-<b>pclub{3nv_var1abl3s_fr0m_c0mmand_1nj3ct10n}</b></br>
+<b></b></br>
 From ritvikg22's user login page we get a pastebin file</br>

 ![image](https://github.com/Anirvan19/PClub_Secy_Task/assets/152109169/4f710ce4-2a13-40b2-a312-5a5b5a73c513)

 which when connected to nc asks for username and password prompt which we need to exploit in order to get a flag.</br>
 Decompiling the binary file using Ghidra.
-Found nothing there but see there is a script that is checking and validating from the server after checking all the scripts also that updates who solved bashrc.save file I got the flag
+Found nothing there but see there is a script that is checking and validating from the server after checking all the scripts also that updates who solved did not find anything.